Fully nonequilibrium Hall response from Berry curvature

 \para{Response from higher Berry-multipoles} The breakdown of the perturbatively obtained scaling of $J_y$ is, in fact, a general feature of spontaneous Hall response, and it is present in metals with additional point-group symmetries that prevent the Berry curvature dipole from generating a non-trivial response at weak fields.
 In Fig.~\ref{fig:quadrupole}, we exemplify this behavior by computing the spontaneous DC Hall current for a system with $\mc{C}_4 \mc{T}$ symmetry (for details of the model, see section V of the SI~\cite{sm}) that leads to a Berry curvature quadrupole controlling the leading order response at weak-fields, and $J_y \sim E^3$~\cite{sm}.
 At stronger fields the perturbative scaling no longer holds, and the response becomes qualitatively similar to that obtained in the absence of the $\mc{C}_4 \mc{T}$ symmetry (cf. Fig.~\ref{fig:DC}). {Thus, the universality of the FNE response identified above is expected to extend across all non-centrosymmetric space groups that support non-trivial spontaneous Hall response.}

 \para{Discussion} Our formalism for the FNE Hall response can be directly extended to TRS-preserving non-centrosymmetric three dimensional (3D) metals, obtained by doping a gapped bandstructure, and we expect to find qualitatively similar behaviors in suitable parameter regimes.
 The 2D model we studied may be considered as a representative of the 2D planes that separate the Weyl points in a non-centrosymmetric Weyl semimetal (WSM) {as explicated in the SM~\cite{sm}.
 Therefore, the spontaneous Hall response of the 3D semimetal may be viewed as the sum of the corresponding response of all such 2D metallic planes.} Thus, our results are strongly indicative of the physics behind very similar observations in the Weyl-Kondo semimetal Ce$_3$Bi$_4$Pd$_3$~\cite{dzsaber2021giant}.
-A direct analysis of such WKSMs, however, requires a systematic account of multiband effects, because the peak of the Berry curvature density corresponds to the band-crossing points, and the role of Kondo physics.
-We leave such considerations to future works.
+A direct analysis of such WKSMs, however, requires a systematic account of multiband effects, because the peak of the Berry curvature density corresponds to the band-crossing points, and the role of Kondo physics. {We note that a comprehensive account of multiband effects may introduce additional sources of non-linearity through the $\bs E$-field dependent changes to the quantum geometry.
+Similarly, correlation effects beyond those that can be absorbed into the collision integral and the renormalizations to bare parameters may require a more systematic treatment~\cite{morimoto2018}.
+Our work sets the stage for future studies on both refinements, which will be important for explorations of nonlinear topological response in the FNE regime in more realistic settings.}

+{Strong-field effects on quantum transport is also relevant to moir\'{e}-materials due to the greatly reduced size of the Brillouin zone~\cite{phong2023quantum}.
+Although recent works have explored the role of Bloch oscillations in such systems~\cite{de2024floquet}, the analogs of the effects studied here remain unexplored.
+Therefore, non-centrosymmetric moir\'{e} materials provides a highly tunable and experimentally accessible platform for realizing FNE.
+Finally, the details of the space-group symmetry of various materials platforms would generally lead of a symmetry-allowed $\bs k$-dependence of the relaxation time.
+A detailed exploration of such applications and generalizations is left to future works. }